Deciding to Join the Air Force: Officer or Enlisted Programs

 Enlisted Commissioning Programs

 To join as an enlisted member or an officer typically depends upon what job you want to do in the Air Force.
 If you want to become a pilot, you must be an officer, so you will need to have graduated from college.
-However, many people with college degree join the military each year to become enlisted members of the special operations groups.
-There is a 10:1 ratio to enlisted personnel to officers in the special operations communities in nearly all branches of service.
+However, many people with college degrees join the military each year to become enlisted members of the special operations groups.
+There is a 10 to one ratio of enlisted personnel to officers in the special operations communities in nearly all branches of service.
 The Special Tactical Officers and Combat Rescue Officers are few in number compared to the Pararescue and Combat Control Technicians in the Air Force.
 So in the end, it really depends on how you want to start and continue your service in the military.

 The Air Force Academy